What are Rollout Rules?

 Rollout rules are a sequence of actions that can be scheduled or applied immediately for your feature flag in the selected environment.
 They work somewhat similar to if-then-else conditions for your release management and experiments that you can target, schedule, reorder and customize based on your goals.

-Here you can select between delivery or testing rules.
+Here you can select between delivery or testing rules, and name your rule.

 You can use a combination of any multiple rules of any type to implement your rollout strategy for your feature.
 Kameleoon allows you to add rules for Targeted Delivery, Progressive Delivery and Feature Experiments.

 Once you’ve added your rollout rules, it is important to understand how the queue is evaluated by Kameleoon:

 - Kameleoon will check if your flag is on.
 If not, it will do nothing and serve everyone the default variation.